jovanbulck/sgx-step/README.md

 are configured via the corresponding environment variables.
 The same command also runs the resulting binary non-interactively (to ensure deterministic timer intervals), and finally calls an attack-specific post-processing Python script to parse the resulting enclave instruction pointer benchmark results.
-The Python scripts require the address of the benchmark instruction to be filled in (can be easily retrieved with `objdump -D encl.so` after compilation).

 **Note (performance).** Single-stepping enclaved execution incurs a substantial slowdown.
 We measured execution times of up to 15 minutes for the experiments